joshfire/woodman/README.md

 ### Logger definition

-In the configuration, a Logger definition:

-* needs to specify the name of the Logger
-* may specify a trace level.
-Log events above that level are ignored.
-* may reference one or more Appenders
-* may reference one or more Filters
+A Logger definition contains one or more of the following properties:

-* may be defined as "additive" or not
+* `additivity`: A boolean flag that determines whether the Logger is additive.
+Loggers are additive by default.
+An additive Logger sends the log event it processes to the appenders of its ancestor (up until the root Logger or the first non additive Logger).
+* `appenders`: The list of appenders directly associated with the Logger.
+See [Appender definition](#appender-definition) for details.
+The list may be empty.
+* `filters`: The list of filters to apply to log events (provided that they are at the right level) to determine whether the Logger processes it.
+See [Filter definition](#filter-definition) for details.
+The order of the filters in the list determines the order of application.
+If not specified in the configuration, the list of filters is inherited from the closest ancestor of the Logger in the configuration.
+* `level`: The trace level of the Logger.
+Log events above that level are rejected.
+Possible values are `all`, `log`, `info`, `warn`, `error` and `off`.
+If not specified in the configuration, the trace level is inherited from the closest ancestor of the Logger that specifies a trace level in the Logger hierarchy.
+* `name`: The name of the Logger.
+A string.
+The property is required except if the `root` property is `true`.
+Dots in the name are used to build the hierarchy of Loggers.
+* `root`: A special flag that identifies the root Logger.
+If this flag is set, the `name` property must not be set.
+The root Logger can appear at most once in the configuration.

-The following configuration defines a Logger that sends log events at or below the `info` level to the console.
+The following configuration defines a Logger that sends log events at or below the `info` level to the console, except when the message to log contains the word `dummy`.
 Log events are formatted using the specified pattern:

 ```json
 {